Short Description of the Course:

 Introduction to molecular genetics

-The role and characteristics of DNA in organisms.
-Mutation types, population genetics, linkage disequilibrium, transcription and translation of DNA to proteins, gene expression, epigenetic modifications, the path to personalized medicine.
+Role and characteristics of DNA in organisms.
+Mutation types, population genetics, linkage disequilibrium, transcription and translation of DNA to proteins, gene expression, epigenetic modifications, the Human Genome Project and the path to personalized medicine.

 Overview of DNA sequencing technologies

-Sanger sequencing to single-molecule real-time DNA sequencing, in vitro diagnostics, high-throughput measurement methods, partial genetic association studies, genome-wide association studies.
+Sanger sequencing to single-molecule real-time DNA sequencing, in vitro diagnostics, high-throughput measurement methods, partial genetic association studies, genome-wide association studies, single-molecule real-time DNA sequencing.

 Quality control, filtering, common failure modes and platform-specific error profiles of common measurement methods, sample multiplexing and study design.